mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## Step 4.
 Import Kali Linux

-The Kali Linux virtual machine was downloaded from the official Kali Linux website and imported into VirtualBox.
+A pre-built Kali Linux virtual machine image file was downloaded and imported into VirtualBox to create the virtual machine (VM).

 The VM network adapter was configured as follows: